anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 - **Device Plugin**: this is a Kubernetes extension that allows for the management and advertisement of vendor hardware devices.
 In particular, devices such as FPGA, SR-IOV NICs, SmartNICs, etc. can be made available to Pods by using Device Plugins.
-Note that alignment of these devices, CPU topology and Huge Pages will need the use of the [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/).
+Note that alignment of these devices, CPU topology and huge pages will need the use of the [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/).
 - **External / Application Load Balancing**: As Kubernetes Ingress, Egress and Services have no support for all the protocols needed in telecommunication